FiveSheepCo/SchafKit/README.md

 Documentation

 ### File System
-`OKFileSystemItem` and its subclasses `OKFile` and `OKDirectory` provide easy access to the File System.
+`SKFileSystemItem` and its subclasses `SKFile` and `SKDirectory` provide easy access to the File System.

 Documentation